Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Basis-free version

-Next, we turn to the other coefficient maps.
 Any domain representing $D_1$ must start at a generator of the form $\x_0$.
 By Lemma~\ref{lem:OrderGens}, the map $D_1$ is represented by the bigon from $\x_0$ to~$\x_1$.
-Similarly, any domain representing $D_3$ must start at a generator of the form $\x_0$.
+Similarly, any domain representing $D_3$ is represented by the bigon from $\x_0$ to~$\x_{-1}$.
 We conclude that $D_1$ and $D_3$ are the maps from $\x_0$ to $\x_{1}$ and $\x_{-1}$, respectively, as desired.

 Next, any domain representing $D_2$ must start at a generator of the form $\x_{s}$ with $s<0$ and end at a generator of the form $\y_0$.
-By Lemma~\ref{lem:ProvincialDomains}, such a domain must be induced by some domain $\phi\in\pi_2(\x,\y)$ with $n_z(\phi)=0$ and $n_w(\phi)=k\geq 1$.
+By Lemma~\ref{lem:ProvincialDomains}, such a domain must be induced by some domain $\phi\in\piBig(\x,\y)$ with $n_z(\phi)=0$ and $n_w(\phi)=k\geq 1$.

 An analogous argument shows that $D_{123}$ has the stated form, except that we necessarily have $n_w(\phi) = 1$.